-This 2-day conference program can be applied towards 6 of the 9 substantive hours, 3 of the 3 professionalism hours, as well as 1.5 of the 3 EDI hours, of annual Continuing Professional Development (CPD) as required by the Law Society of Ontario.
-Members will also receive an additional 3 substantive hours for the post-conference workshop.
+This 2-day conference program can be applied towards 7 of the 9 substantive hours, 3 of the 3 professionalism hours, as well as 1 of the EDI hours, of annual Continuing Professional Development (CPD) as required by the Law Society of Ontario.
+Members will also receive an additional 3 substantive hours for attending pre-conference Workshop A, and members will receive an additional 3 professionalism hours for attending pre-conference Workshop B.

 The same number of hours may be applied to your continuing legal educational requirements in British Columbia.